Updated: March 29, 2023

 - Whether in the last 10 days, you have experienced a combination of any of the following symptoms:

 - Fever or feeling feverish (such as chills, sweating)

 - Mild or moderate difficulty breathing (breathing slightly faster than normal, feeling like you can’t inhale or exhale, or wheezing, especially during exhaling or breathing out)

 - Nausea or vomiting

-Participants should maintain at least 3 feet of distance between each other.
+Participants are encouraged to maintain at least 3 feet of distance between each other.
 Volunteers and Teaching Artists should maintain at least three feet of distance between participants to the extent possible or reasonable for instructional purposes.

 Our HVAC system contains a HEPA-grade filter that circulates air throughout our Umbrella program space.
 Tabletop air filters will also be present in the space.

 Program spaces and supplies will be cleaned and sanitized each day.
 All cleaning and disinfecting supplies will be provided by Rain City Rock Camp.